 Stay true to yourself

 It’s not about becoming an extreme extrovert if that isn’t you.
 Be yourself.
 Asking good questions and being a great listener can go a long way to building positive relationships.
 The Success Code by John Lees provides some great ideas for how to get noticed without overly selling yourself.

 The first principle of networking is to offer help to others.
 Contribute, before asking for support.
 Support will follow.

-This strategic approach to professional networking is just one small part of the Career Innovation Be Bold in your Career online career development course.
+This strategic approach to professional networking is just one small part of our Be Bold in your Career online career development course.

-Unlock career potential in your organisation with Be Bold in your Career
+Empower talent and unlock potential with Be Bold in your Career

 A version of this article was first published by the Professional Associations Research Network (PARN).